freckle/setup-platform-action/README.md

 ## Outputs

 - **tag**: a consistent, source-specific value that should be used throughout build/push/deploy actions.
-It's currently the head sha for PR events, or `github.sha` otherwise.
+It's currently the head sha for PR events, the "after" sha for pushes, or `github.sha`.

 ---